tjFogarty/tj.ie-archived/content/projects/codepen-job-search.md

 ---
 title: "CodePen Job Search"
-description: "Using the CodePen Jobs json feed to write a small app with Svelte."
+description: "Using the CodePen Jobs json feed to write a small app with Svelte to search and filter jobs."
 date: 2019-06-04T18:28:01+01:00
 draft: false
 featured: true